Research – Michael B. Wakin

 Research Interests

-• Signal and data processing using sparse, low-rank, and manifold-based models
+• Signal processing and machine learning using sparse, low-rank, tensor, and manifold-based models

 • Sensing, compression, inference, and reconstruction

-• Convex and non-convex optimization for signal processing and machine learning
+• Convex and non-convex optimization algorithms and theory

 • Approximation theory and computational harmonic analysis